tomcl/HowToUseGitTJWC/README.md

 ### Git Reset

 Sometimes you want to abandon unsaved changes in working files and return to the last commit.
-The command here is `git reset --hard --all` which will need to be executed from a command line.
+The command here is `git reset --hard` which will need to be executed from a command line.
 This command permanently deletes any unsaved changes, so be careful.

 ### Managing One Out of Synchronisation Local Repository